simaon78i/PEPSE-virtual-reality/README.md

-# Tree Package
+# PEPSE Project

-Welcome to the Tree Package!
-This package is designed to generate and manage various aspects of tree creation and behavior in a game environment.
+Welcome to the PEPSE Project!
+This project packaged based  is designed to generate and manage various aspects of tree creation and behavior in a game environment.
 It utilizes several design patterns to ensure modularity, reusability, and maintainability.

 ## General Description